 The French call this color, “Fauve á Queue Noire”, and was first shown at an exhibition in Paris in 1932.
 The French Standard suggests the variety should, “correspond to those of the New Hampshire breed in color”.

-This line was established from birds selected by prominent breeders through out the US.
+This line was established from birds selected by prominent breeders throughout the US and is still a project in the works.
+Cackle Hatchery started this project in 2016 along with some bloodlines from Bill Grover.
 The hens are capable of laying eggs as dark as any other Marans.
 Selection should reflect a balance of type, egg color, as well as the chestnut feather color of the New Hampshire.

 Like all Marans, the Black Tailed Red is a dual purpose breed.
 The hens can go broody, and make excellent mothers.
 They are VERY rare, and will make an exceptional addition to your homestead.